-Reproducible research benefits the research community
+84 Reproducible research benefits the research community

 Reproducible research also benefits others in the scientific community.
 Sharing data, code, and detailed research methods and results leads to faster progress in methodological development and innovation because research is more accessible to more scientists (Mislan et al., 2016; Parr and Cummings, 2005; Roche et al., 2015).
-These benefits spread through the community a few different ways.

 First, reproducible research allows others to learn from your work.
-Scientific research has a steep learning curve, and allowing others to access data and code gives them a head start on performing similar analyses.
-For example, junior researchers can use code shared with the research community by more senior researchers to learn how to perform advanced analytical workflows.
-This allows junior researchers to conduct research that is more rigorous from the outset, rather than having to spend months or years trying to figure out "best practices" through trial and error.
-Modifying existing resources can also save time and effort for experienced researchers.
-For example, even experienced coders can modify existing code faster than they can write code from scratch.
-Sharing code thus allows experienced researchers to perform similar analyses more quickly.

-Second, reproducible research allows others to understand and reproduce a researcher's work.
-Allowing others to access data and code makes it easier for other scientists to perform follow-up studies to increase the strength of evidence for the same phenomenon.
-It also increases the likelihood that similar studies are compatible with one another, and that all of these studies can provide evidence in support of or in opposition to the same concept.
-In addition, sharing data and code increases the utility of these studies for meta-analyses that are important for generalizing and contextualizing the findings of studies on a topic.
-Meta-analyses in ecology and evolutionary biology are often hindered by incompatibility of data between studies, or lack of documentation for how those data were obtained (Culina et al., 2018; Stewart, 2010).
-Well-documented, reproducible findings enhance the likelihood that data can be used in future meta-analyses (Gerstner et al., 2017).
+Scientific research has a 89 steep learning curve, and allowing others to access data and code gives them a head start on 90 performing similar analyses.
+For example, junior researchers can use code shared with the 91 research community by more senior researchers to learn how to perform advanced analyses.
+This 92 allows junior researchers to conduct research that is more rigorous from the outset, rather than 93 having to spend months or years trying to figure out "best practices" through trial and error.
+94 Modifying existing resources can also save time and effort for experienced researchers-even 95 experienced coders can modify existing code much faster than they can write code from scratch.
+96 Sharing code thus allows experienced researchers to perform similar analyses more quickly.
+97 Second, reproducible research allows others to understand and reproduce a researcher's 98 work.
+Allowing others to access data and code makes it easier for other scientists to perform 99 follow-up studies to increase the strength of evidence for the phenomenon of interest.
+It also 100 increases the likelihood that similar studies are compatible with one another, and that all of these 101 studies can provide evidence in support of or in opposition to a concept.
+In addition, sharing data 102 and code increases the utility of these studies for meta-analyses that are important for 103 generalizing and contextualizing the findings of studies on a topic.
+Meta-analyses in ecology and 104 evolutionary biology are often hindered by incompatibility of data between studies, or lack of 105 documentation for how those data were obtained (Stewart, 2010; Culina et al., 2018).
+106 Well-documented, reproducible findings enhance the likelihood that data can be used in future 107 meta-analyses (Gerstner et al., 2017).
+108

 Third, reproducible research allows others to protect themselves from your mistakes.
 Mistakes happen in science.

-Allowing others to access data and code gives them a better chance to critically analyze the work, which can lead to coauthors discovering mistakes during the revision process or other scientists discovering mistakes after publication.
+Allowing others to access data and code gives them a better chance to critically analyze the work, which can lead to coauthors or reviewers discovering mistakes during the revision process, or other scientists discovering mistakes after publication.
 This prevents mistakes from compounding over time and provides protection for collaborators, research institutions, funding organizations, journals, and others who may be affected when such mistakes happen.